zhengzhenxian/Repun/README.md

 ----

 ## Latest Updates
+*v0.1.1 (May 07, 2025)* : 1.
+Fixed duplicated DP and AF in somatic mode.
+2. Added DP and AF in germline output VCF.

 *v0.1.0 (Apr 18, 2025)* : 1.
 Added somatic variant representation unification workflow.
 User can enable by using the `--somatic_mode` option.
 The somatic mode prioritizes only low-VAF sites (default 0.08, configurable using `--max_af_for_somatic_unification`) during processing and optimized alignment scanning for computational efficiency.
 A configurable edit distance thresholds (maximum 0 for SNV and 4 for Indel) is used.
 This allows for gaps between VCF haplotypes and alignment haplotypes for more potential matches into manual consideration.

 *v0.0.1 (Sep 18, 2024)*: Initial release for early access.